 This is the most common reason why templates are rejected.
 Your templates have to fall into one of two categories: Utility or Marketing (leaving Authentication aside for now).

-Typically, in these cases, you create a template with the utility category and then see that it is rejected.
-In this case, WhatsApp considers your template to have content related to marketing topics, which has an impact on your operating costs, as marketing templates are more expensive than Utility templates.
+Typically, in these cases, you create a template with the utility category, only to have it rejected.
+In this case, WhatsApp considers your template to be marketing-related, which affects your operating costs, as marketing templates are more expensive than Utility templates.

 -